The Fractured Nation Interviews

 On July 12, 1777 Christoph’s regiment arrived in Québec City to help defend the former colony of New France during the American Revolutionary wars.

 He asked for and obtained the hand of Marie-Madeleine Gendreau of Saint-Thomas de Montmagny, a small parish on the banks of the Saint Lawrence River where his regiment had been billeted one winter.
-Bayer became Payer and Payeur.
+Bayer became Payer and later Payeur.

 Christoph and Madeleine had eleven children, eight of whom reached adulthood.
 Madeleine died on October 18, 1838 at the age of 80.
 Christoph, a few week later.
 He was 82.